-Folsom Lake College focuses on Earth DayBy: Laura Newell, Features Editor
+Folsom Lake College focuses on Earth DayBy: Laura Newell, Of the Telegraph

 Earth Day, April 22, marks the anniversary of what many consider the birth of the modern environmental movement in 1970, which put environmental concerns front and center.